TypeStrong/typedoc-site/_guides/doccomments.md

 A doc comment describing a file must be placed before any code in the file.
 It should be annotated with the `@packageDocumentation` tag so that TypeDoc knows that it is intended to be documentation for the file itself.

-The first doc comment within a file is used as the doc comment of a file.
-However, you must ensure that the first declaration also has as doc comment.

 ```typescript
 // file1.ts
 /**